 To decline something is to not take it.
 For example, a player might decline a sacrifice or a draw offer.

 - A decoy is a distraction.
 Often a player might use a decoy to get his/her opponent (see "opponent") to think about something else, while the player is actually threatening (see "threat") something else.
 A decoy is a type of tactic (see "tactic").

 - To play defense, or defend, is to protect.
 One might "defend" a pawn with a piece, or you might "play defense on the kingside (see "kingside")" in order to stop your opponent's threats on that side of the board.
 By moving your pieces into position to guard and protect either a piece or a square, you are defending.

-- Demolition means "destruction"; demolition in chess means to break something up, such as the pawn structure (see "pawn structure") around the opponent's king.
-It could also mean destroying a defending piece, allowing a player to win whatever that piece was defending.
+- Demolition means to break something up, such as the pawn structure around the opponent’s king.

 A line of squares, which are all one color (either white or black) going both up and over at the same time.
 For example, there is a diagonal going from the bottom left corner (a1) to the top right corner (h8).
 This is one of the two "long diagonals".
 Bishops and queens move along diagonals.

 - A diagram is a picture taken of the chess board while the pieces are setup in a particular position.
 While reading any one of our educational articles here on ChessKid.com, you will likely come across diagrams of the chess board designed to help you learn more about the different strategies (see "strategy") of chess.